 - 1 organic lemon to decorate, optional

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Line only the bottom of a springform (about 26 cm/10.2 inch diameter) with baking paper.
+Line only the bottom of a springform (about 26 cm/10.2-inch diameter) with baking paper.

 - Separate the eggs.
 Whisk the egg whites until stiff.
 Slowly add half of the sugar and the vanilla sugar and whisk again until stiff and glossy.
+Set aside.

 - In another bowl beat the egg yolks and the rest of the sugar until pale and creamy.
-Carefully incorporate the egg whites into the egg yolk mixture.
+Carefully fold the egg whites into the egg yolk mixture.

 - Pour the batter into the prepared form and bake for about 25 minutes until golden brown.
 Remove from the oven, let stand for about 5 minutes, remove from the baking form and leave to cool completely on a wire rack.

-- Pour ½ of the buttermilk-whipping cream mixture on top, level with a spoon and cover with the second cake slice.
-Pour the rest of the buttermilk mixture on top, level nicely and place the cake in the fridge until set, ideally overnight.
+- Pour ½ of the buttermilk-whipping cream mixture on top, level with a spoon, and cover with the second cake slice.
+Pour the rest of the buttermilk mixture on top, level nicely, and place the cake in the fridge until set, ideally overnight.